jsa91/kwh_display/README.md

 ## Known Limitations

 Due to memory allocation limitations, the display will reboot itself daily at 14:00 CET to fetch updated electricity prices.
-Additionally, the display may sometimes encounter difficulty starting after copying the repository onto the board for the first time.
-If this occurs, try restarting the device.

 Hopefully, these issues will be addressed in the future by implementing a [manifest](https://docs.micropython.org/en/latest/reference/manifest.html) file.

+As of now, it is not possible to adjust the offset price according to power tariffs.
+Hopefully, this feature will be added in the future.

+For maintenance and debugging a WebREPL server can be accessible at ```http://<device-ip>:8266/``` with password ```webrepl```.
+To conserve memory this server is disabled by default but can be enabled in ```boot.py``` file.